-2020 continued to be a difficult economic environment on the global, national and at the local level.
-Businesses were faced with dealing with the Corona Virus pandemic and many were forced to close for much of 2020.
-The tourism industry as well as support services were particularly hit hard.
-Even manufacturing was affected due to supply chain issues.
+2021 continued to be a difficult economic environment on the global, national and at the local level.
+Businesses were faced with dealing with the Corona Virus pandemic.
+However, while many were forced to close for much of 2020, 2021 saw businesses reopening.
+The tourism industry as well as support services were particularly hit hard still seeing losses in revenues from that of 2020.
+Manufacturing continued to be affected due to supply chain issues.
 Locally, most businesses are not growing, whether by circumstance or by choice and the population is stagnant or declining, making growth all the more challenging.
 Furthermore, with an average unemployment rate of 5.8%, existing businesses in all industries are having a difficult time filing job vacancies in Otsego County.
-The unemployment rate reached a high of 12.1% in April of 2020.
 Commercial lending continued to lag, hampering the access to capital many businesses need for growth and stability.
 However, historic low interest rates created a market for local Not-for-Profits to continue to finance and refinance debt associated with expansion projects.
-The following is a 2020-2018 comparative summary of OCCRC financial statements, showing the change in net position:
+The following is a 2021-2019 comparative summary of OCCRC financial statements, showing the change in net position:

-NET POSITION 2020 2019 2018

-Current assets \$ 641,279 \$ 975,389 \$ 981,331
+NET POSITION 2021 2020 2019 Current assets \$ 636,379 \$ 641,279 \$ 975,389 Current liabilities Net position \$ 636,379 \$ 641,279 \$ 975,389

-Total assets 641,279 975,389 981,331

-Current liabilities

-Net position \$ 641,279 \$ 975,389 \$ 981,331